A tourist's guide to regularity structures and singular stochastic PDEs: Comments

 \textbf{\textsf{Section \ref{SectionBasicsRS} -- }} The functional setting adopted here draws inspiration from \cite{BB1,BB2, BB3} and \cite{OttoWeber}.
 The main result of this section is the reconstruction theorem.

 \ssk

 Several proofs of the reconstruction theorem are available now, in addition to Hairer's original proof.
 Gubinelli, Imkeller and Perkowski gave in \cite{GIP} an alternative construction of the reconstruction map using a paraproduct-like operator.
 Singh \& Teichmann showed in \cite{SinghTeichmann} how it can be understood as the continuous extension of an elementary reconstruction operator defined on a set of smooth modelled distributions.
 Otto and Weber have an analogue of the reconstruction map in their rough paths-like setting \cite{OttoWeber, OSSW}.
 Caravenna \& Zambotti's recent work \cite{CaravennaZambotti} provide a robust version of the reconstruction theorem in a setting free of any reference to regularity structures.
 The notion of coherent germ turns it into a particularly versatile tool.
 See \cite{HairerLabbe, HenselRosati, LiuPromelTeichmann} for versions of the reconstruction theorem in functional settings different from H\"older spaces.
+See also our previous work \cite{BH1} for a paracontrolled representation of the reconstruction operator that refines over a similar flavoured representation given in Theorem 6.10 of \cite{GIP}.

 \ssk

 The reconstruction theorem takes its place in the history of a family of statements producing `transcendantal' objects, i.e. objects constructed by limiting procedures, from families of objects satisfying constraints involving no limiting procedures.
 The one-step Euler scheme for solving ordinary differential equations characterizes for instance uniquely their flows under sufficient regularity conditions on the vector fields.
 In its simplest form, for the equation $\dot y=-y$, in $\bbR$, it yields the elementary identity $(1-t/n)^n\rightarrow e^{-t}$, as $n$ goes to $\infty$.
 It takes a more elaborate form in Hille's approximation $\big((\textrm{Id}+\frac{t}{n}\,G)^{-1}\big)^n$ of the semigroup $(e^{-tG})_{t>0}$ generated by an unbounded operator $G$ under well-known conditions.
 Chernov's theorem \cite{Chernov} on families of strongly continuous perturbations of the identity used for constructing $(e^{-tG})_{t>0}$ has a similar flavour.
 So is the $C^1$-approximate flow-to-flow machinery of \cite{BailleulRMI}, that provides a far reaching generalization of Lyons' extension theorem in rough paths theory and Gubinelli and Feyel \& de la Pradelle' sewing lemma \cite{GubinelliControlled, FdlP, FdlPM}.
 All these statements characterize uniquely a transcendantal object as the unique object close to a family of objects satisfying a `$O(1)$ condition', involving no limiting procedure.
 The characterizing identity \eqref{EqReconstructionCondition} for the reconstruction is of that form when the reconstruction operator is unique.
 This kind of situation allows to build a calculus for the transcendantal objects from an elementary calculus on their generators.